giros-dit/mupi-proxy/README.md

 # mupi-proxy

-Multiple UPstream Interfaces multicast Proxy (mupi-proxy)
+Multiple Upstream Interfaces Multicast Proxy (mupi-proxy)
 ---------------------------------------------------------

 Mupi-proxy (Multiple UPstream Interfaces multicast Proxy) is a proof of concept implementation of the extensions defined in IETF [draft-asaeda-pim-multiif-igmpmldproxy-04](https://datatracker.ietf.org/doc/draft-asaeda-pim-multiif-igmpmldproxy/) to support multiple upstream interfaces in IGMP/MLD proxies.
-It has been implemented for Linux using an SDN application running over Ryu controller that controls and Open vSwitch in charge of relaying the multicast and IGMP/MLD traffic.
+It has been implemented for Linux using an SDN application running over Ryu controller that controls and Open vSwitch in charge of relaying the multicast data flows and IGMP/MLD traffic.

 The generic working scenario of mupi-proxy is presented in the figure, where several IP multicast flow providers are connected to upstream interfaces and several clients that consume the multicast flows are connected to downstream interfaces.